echinopscis/echinopscis.github.io/_posts/2022-10-08-animation-demo.md

 We also showed some hard-copy resources to show how specimens are used in evidence in scientific literature.
 We colour coded labels on these to link up with the digital data shown onscreen.

-## De-brief

-- We should use extra differentiators like shape or icon when displaying the network for accessibility.